OWASP/Top10/2017/en/0xA6-Disclosure.md

 And more … For a more complete set of problems to avoid, see ASVS areas Crypto (V7), Data Prot (V9), and SSL/TLS (V10).

 ## How do I prevent

-Scenario #1: An application encrypts credit card numbers in a database using automatic database encryption.
-However, this data is automatically decrypted when retrieved, allowing an SQL injection flaw to retrieve credit card numbers in clear text.
-Alternatives include not storing credit card numbers, using tokenization, or using public key encryption.

-Scenario #2: A site simply doesn’t use TLS for all authenticated pages.
-An attacker simply monitors network traffic (like an open wireless network), and steals the user’s session cookie.
-The attacker then replays this cookie and hijacks the user’s session, accessing the user’s private data.

-Scenario #3: The password database uses unsalted hashes to store everyone’s passwords.
-A file upload flaw allows an attacker to retrieve the password database.
-All of the unsalted hashes can be exposed with a rainbow table of precalculated hashes.

-## Example Scenarios

 The full perils of unsafe cryptography, SSL/TLS usage, and data protection are well beyond the scope of the Top 10.
 That said, for all sensitive data, do the following, at a minimum:

 * Considering the threats you plan to protect this data from (e.g., insider attack, external user), make sure you encrypt all sensitive data at rest and in transit in a manner that defends against these threats.